 The first artist to work in and show encaustic work in the state more than a decade ago, Juhlin, 67, worked long and hard to build a national reputation as a painter and mixed-media artist.
 Encaustic is now his primary medium and probably constitutes 90 percent of his studio practice.
 He also teaches encaustic at the Kimball Art Center in Park City (where he once gave Toni Youngblood — see page 1 — some pointers), at his Salt Lake City studio (he has another in Torrey), and has been an artist in residence for six years at the Hui Art Center in Maui.
 Juhlin’s work has been featured in several books and can be found in private, corporate and public collections.
 He holds a bachelor’s in drawing and painting from the San Francisco Art Institute.

 He explains that his paintings were color saturated for a while (and a single older piece in the show evidences this) but became neutral after he spent a lot of time in the desert.
 Color is re-emerging, but so is black and white, because of his love for Eastern influences, and using sumi ink and Asian papers in his encaustic work.
 Indeed, all of the other pieces in the Strata series have sumi ink lines in them.

 According to Juhlin the show is called Strata as a way to physically describe the work and imagery in general, the many layers of paint, paper and ink applied on top of one another “in often, but not always, a horizontal, layered configuration.”

-, a graduate of the University of Utah, is a freelance writer and editor who spent most of her career at The Salt Lake Tribune.
-She also worked for Salt Lake City Weekly and has written for such publications as Utah Business Magazine and Salt Lake Magazine.
+A graduate of the University of Utah, Ann Poore is a freelance writer and editor who spent most of her career at The Salt Lake Tribune.
+She was the 2018 recipient of the Salt Lake City Mayor’s Artist Award in the Literary Arts.